walston/webservers/README.md

 I've opted for `text/plain` in this lesson so that we don't need to create JSON manually. `httpie` supports sending files instead of `--raw` so make a .json file, change the body parser to `json()` instead of `text()` and send a fancier request body.
 `httpie` sends POST requests as json by default, but supports other formats as well.
 Check out the `body-parser`'s other middlewares and try sending plain text & handling that.

-## 07 - Route Parameters

-Routing frameworks generally support _route params_ to help you as an engineer handle more requests dynamically.
-In our previous lesson we began storing users in an array data-structure, but so far we have no way of looking aa single user's data

-1. Create a new Polka app
-2. Handle requests to `/api/:name/:location`
-   1. Save the `name` and `location` fields from the `req.params` object in variables
-   2. Respond with the provided `name` and `location` fields
-3. Using `httpie` test your endpoint `/api/:name/:location` by replacing `:name` with your name and `:location` with your own.

 ## XX - Response Codes